 How do I get the smell of cat urine off my plants?

-Then, neutralize any remaining smell by mixing one part baking soda to two parts water in order to make a spray.
+You will need to rinse the plant from head to toe and wash out the soil to get rid of the smell.
+Then, neutralize any remaining smell by mixing one part baking soda with two parts water to make a spray.
 This should help take out the rest of the smell.
 If not, you will need to repot the plant.

 Daniel has been a plant enthusiast for over 20 years.
 He owns hundreds of houseplants and prepares for the chili growing seasons yearly with great anticipation.
 His favorite plants are plant species in the Araceae family, such as Monstera, Philodendron, and Anthurium.
 He also loves gardening and is growing hot peppers, tomatoes, and many more vegetables.